Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/remix.md

 The GoQuorum plugin for Remix is open source and you can contribute enhancements.
 Upon review of your changes you're required to complete a Contributor License Agreement (CLA) before merging.
-If you have any questions about the contribution process, please email <mailto:quorum@consensys.net>.
+If you have any questions about the contribution process, please [email the Quorum team](mailto:quorum@consensys.net).